-We pursued managed growth in our Private Education Loan portfolio in 2018 by leveraging our Sallie Mae brand, our relationship with more than 2,000 colleges and universities, and our direct consumer marketing efforts.
-In 2018, we introduced six new graduate student loan products tailored to meet the needs of students in their specific fields of study and originated \$186 million of that product in 2018.
-We are determined to maintain overall credit quality and cosigner rates in our Smart Option Student Loan originations.
-Private Education Loan originations were 11 percent higher in 2018 compared with 2017.
-The average FICO scores at approval and the cosigner rates for originations for the year ended December 31, 2018 were 746 and 87.2 percent, compared with 747 and 88.0 percent for originations in the year ended December 31, 2017, respectively.
-In addition, to help facilitate the expected increase in our Private Education Loan originations and the increasing percentage of fixed-rate loans being selected by our customers, we continued to diversify the mix of our funding sources in 2018.
-In 2018, we completed three secured financings totaling \$1.9 billion compared with two secured financings totaling \$1.4 billion in 2017.
+We pursued managed growth in our Private Education Loan portfolio in 2019 by leveraging our Sallie Mae brand, our relationship with approximately 2,400 colleges and universities, and our direct consumer marketing efforts.
+We achieved our goal of growing loan originations while maintaining overall credit quality and cosigner rates in our Smart Option Student Loan originations.
+Private Education Loan originations were 6 percent higher in 2019 compared with 2018.
+The average FICO scores at approval and the cosigner rates for originations in the year ended December 31, 2019 were 746 and 86.6 percent, compared with 746 and 87.2 percent for originations in the year ended December 31, 2018, respectively.
+In addition, to help facilitate the expected increase in our Private Education Loan originations and the increasing percentage of fixed-rate loans being selected by our customers, we maintained our diversified funding base in 2019.
+In 2019, we completed two ABS secured financings totaling \$1.1 billion compared with three ABS secured financings totaling \$1.9 billion in 2018.
 We also raised fixed-rate brokered CDs in longer terms to manage potential interest rate risk.